 Legumes are important elsewhere in Spain, though they may not appear as frequently and in so many dishes as they do in Catalonia.
 The autonomous community of Asturias, in Spain’s northwest, is known for fabada, a stew made from the variety judión de la granja (Phaseolus loccineus L.), which is traditionally cooked in a clay pot with chorizo and bacon.
 The mongeta de Lima or garrofó (Phaseolus lunatus L., lima or butter bean) is common in Valencia, where it’s one of the traditional ingredients in paella and rice soup.
 And the cowpea features in many stews in Extremadura and Castilla León, in western-central Spain.

 In Barcelona, beans are very easy to find in all kinds of food shops and supermarkets, but the most traditional and local way to buy them is in bulk at special shops and market stalls, where you can find a number of varieties in dried form or already cooked and ready to be incorporated into whatever you’re cooking at home.
 These prepared legumes are really characteristic of Barcelona and speak perhaps to just how important they are as an ingredient in the Catalan larder.
 They make it that much easier for the home cook to get them on the table, perhaps fried for a couple of minutes in a pan with olive oil and onion or leeks (we especially love beans with caramelized onion!), especially since dried beans often require an overnight soak and lengthy cooking time.
-Wherever these prepared beans are sold, you’ll see the sign “Llegums Cuits” (and of course, there’s a shop with that very name, included in the addresses below).
+Wherever these prepared beans are sold, you’ll see the sign “Llegums Cuits” (and of course, there’s a shop with that very name, included in the addresses above).